MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

 # 🌱 Plant Disease Detection System 🌿

 Welcome to the **Plant Disease Detection System**!
-This project leverages **Deep Learning** and **Transfer Learning** to identify plant diseases from images, helping farmers and gardeners diagnose issues quickly and effectively. 🌾
+This project leverages **Deep Learning** to identify plant diseases from images, helping farmers and gardeners diagnose issues quickly and effectively. 🌾

 ---